 16. Follow the old woods road for about one minute, then look for the Yellow Trail to split off to the right.
 The tree marking the fork has two yellow blazes on it.
 Turn right here to keep following the Yellow Trail.

-17. Immediately after leaving the woods road, you’ll see the white-blazed Nurian Trail intersecting the Yellow Trail.
-Pay it no mind (though we will pay it some mind later today, at a different junction).
+17. Immediately after leaving the woods road, you’ll see the white-blazed Nurian Trail intersecting the Yellow Trail (pay it no mind for now, though we will pay it some mind later today, at a different junction).
 Keep following the Yellow Trail.

 18. If you’re from Troop 17 and you’re wondering what happened to your hat, this is where you lost it.
 Bummer!
 I thought you might want some closure.
 Everyone else, you know, you can skip this step.